Glastonbury Festival announces 2023 line-up

 Glastonbury Festival has announced the first line-up for its 2023 edition, with Arctic Monkeys and Guns N’ Roses named as the final two headliners.

-Alex Turner and co. are due to top the Pyramid Stage for the third time on Friday, June 23 ahead of GnR making their Worthy Farm debut the following evening (June 24).
+Alex Turner and co. are due to top the Pyramid Stage for the third time on Friday, June 23 ahead of GnR making their Worthy Farm debut the following night (June 24).
 The two bands join the previously announced Elton John in headlining this year’s event.

 Lil Nas X will play in the slot before John, with Lana Del Rey set to headline the Other Stage (via the Guardian).

-Other confirmed acts include Queens of the Stone Age, Lizzo, Lewis Capaldi, The War on Drugs, Chvrches, Christine And The Queens, Thundercat, Carly Rae Jepsen and Manic Street Preachers.
+Other confirmed acts include Queens of the Stone Age, Lizzo, Lewis Capaldi, The War On Drugs, Chvrches, Christine And The Queens, Thundercat, Carly Rae Jepsen and Manic Street Preachers.

-The full list of artists confirmed for Glastonbury 2023 are as follows:
+The full list of confirmed artists is as follows:

 Arctic Monkeys